GrantBossa/Project-Building-Excel-to-SQL-Program/project_files/README.md

 # Excel-to-SQL

+# The correct commandline usage is:
+#  excelToCsv.py output.csv dirOfExcelFiles

 # The excelToCsv.py file is used for the following:

   a.
 Traverse a given file directory to locate XLSX files.